hb9kns/webforms/README.md

 #### example record file

+	# entrance and leave database

-	# flag	index	arrival	departure
+	*	index	arrival date	departure date

-	*	1001	January 2013	present
+	+	1001	January 2013	present
 	-	1002	March 1987	June 2001
-	*	1003	April 1984	present
+	+	1003	April 1984	present
-	*	1004	June 2014	November 2015
+	+	1004	June 2014	November 2015

-In this case, the index entry 1002 would no longer be available in the record tables, and the entry for index 1002 would not be displayed, when the record file is rendered.
-(For the time being, the flag only has meaning in the base/index file, but may be used in future also in record files.)
+In this case, the index entry 1002 would no longer be present in the record tables, and the entry for index 1002 would not be displayed, when the record file is rendered.
+(For the time being, `+` and `-` only have different meaning in the base/index file, not yet in record files.)

 ### Configuration file

 Each collection of webforms is defined by a configuration file, which is indicated to the CGI script by a GET variable and a hardcoded directory, or completely hardcoded for improved safety.
+Its name has the suffix `.cfg` (mandatory).

-This file contains the name of the base/index file on the first (nonempty and non-comment) line, and the names of the (one or more) page files on the subsequent lines.
-Each name may be followed (after TABs) by a name and a description, which will be included in the rendered page headers.
+This file contains the name of the base/index file (indicated by a leading `index` field), and the names of the (one or more) page files (indicated by `page`).
+Each file name must be prepended with the page name, and may be followed by a description, which will be included in the rendered page headers.
+(The page name is irrelevant for the index file, but any must be given.)

+In addition, it may contain permission levels for user names (from the environment variable `REMOTE_USER` from the webserver), with the leading field names `admin/editor/visitor`.
+If a `visitor` line is present, then *only* users explicitly listed in any of the permission lines are allowed to access the script; otherwise, all users not listed as `admin` or `editor` are allowed `visitor` access (i.e, read-only access to all pages).

 #### example configuration file

-	# test suite
+	# test suite configuration
+	# type	name	filename

-	some/relative/path/to/basefile.txt	base	basefile description
+	index	dummy	relative/path/to/basefile.txt	basefile description
-	another/relative/path/to/pageone.txt	pageone	page one description
+	page	pageone another/path/to/pageone.txt	page one description
-	/perhaps/absolute/path/to/pagetwo.txt	pagetwo	page two description
+	page	pagetwo	/absolute/path/to/pagetwo.txt	page two description
+	# type	names
+	admin	chief	johnny	sue
+	editor	pam	james
+	visitor	guest

 ## CGI